OpenAddressesUK/ernest/README.md

 ### Post to Ernest

-With the server running, create some JSON in this format:
+With the server running, create some JSON in this format.
+Within the `provenance` element, you should record the URL where you obtained the data, as well as the date you executed the code.

 ```JSON
 {